Published by Carl Hedinger. Last Updated on November 22, 2023.

 There’s no missing the Richland Balsam Overlook—it’s the highest point of the Blue Ridge Parkway at 6,047 feet!
 In fact, this point stands out in the Parkway’s highest section, between Haywood and Jackson counties.

-From the overlook, you can hike a 1.5-mile loop to the top of the summit and take in the sights from the tallest point along the entire BRP!
+From the overlook, you can hike a 1.5-mile loop trail to the top of the summit and take in the sights from the tallest point along the entire BRP!

 Read More: Things to Do in Bryson City